domain7/dev-wiki/css-sass.md

 ## Font sizing

 Fonts can be defined using pixels, ems or rems (with a fallback).
 Since no modern browsers depend on ems for scaling, sizing with pixels has no practical consequence to the end user.
 Font sizing with rems is acceptable, but only if a fallback is provided in every instance.
 A utility mixin for this is provided in the SASS boilerplate.

+## Folder Structure

+We use the following file structure for our sites.
+When working on a feature branch, do no commit the compressed CSS file.
+This will avoid unnecessary conflicts when merging or during a rebase.
+If the commit goes directly to production, you can then commit the sstylesheet.

+CSS Structure

+    /stylesheets

+      /css
+        style.css

+      /scss

+        /includes

+        /modules

+        /vendors

+        style.scss

+Javascript Structure

+    /js

+      /dist
+        application.js

+      /src

+        /modules

+        /vendors

+        app.js